OutlierVentures/ANVIL/README.md

 The Fetch node sits on port 3333.

-The Sovrin node pool sits on ports 9701 through 9708.
+The Sovrin node pool sits on ports 9701 – 9708.

-ANVIL apps sit on ports 5000 through 5003.
+ANVIL apps sit on ports 5000 – 5003.

 ## Fundamentals